 In general, an undergraduate may drop a class through midsemester in a long-session semester and through the last class day in a summer term.
 However, the student must meet the conditions described below and must abide by the Quantity of Work Rule (p.
-53).
+58).
 The dates of the deadlines discussed below are given in the Academic Calendar (p.
-5).
+6).
+Students considering dropping a course are encouraged to speak with the course's instructor to determine if options exist for completing the course.

 In addition to other required approvals, international students must have the written consent of the International Office (p.
-79) to drop a class.
+84) to drop a class.